 -->"''NO!''
 Don't be dead! '''Please!'''"

 * A bit of FridgeBrilliance, but the relationship between Malcolm and Carver can really bring a tear once it's explained. [[spoiler: After helping the Grey Wardens]], Malcolm hoped that he would never sire a child with magic, and he wouldn't wish it on anyone.
-Potentially, Carver, who can never have magic, would have been the son he always wanted, but Malcolm had to spend most of his time with Bethany and potentially Hawke, seeing as how they needed to learn to master magic.
+This would suggest that Carver, who can never have magic, would have been the son he always wanted; but Malcolm had to spend most of his time with Bethany and potentially Hawke, seeing as how they needed to learn to master magic.
 And Carver seemed to resent his father for it.

 * Conversations with Carver can be this if you move him along the friendship path.
-It's clear they both want to let go of their animosity but neither of them seems to know how.
+It's clear that both siblings want to let go of their animosity but neither of them seems to know how.